 Accommodations in Winnipeg and on private Tundra Lodge; services of professional expedition leaders and assistants; Polar Rover excursions; dog sledding excursion; evening wildlife and cultural presentations; all meals from dinner on day 1 through breakfast on final day; some alcoholic beverages; cold-weather gear, including a parka and boots during the trip; most gratuities; airport transfers (not including internal air); all activities and entrance fees; all taxes, permits and service fees.

-Travel to and from the start and end point of the trip; some alcoholic beverages; some gratuities; passport and visa fees (if any); optional activities; items of a personal nature (phone calls, laundry and internet, etc.); airline baggage fees, airport and departure taxes (if any); optional travel protection and medical evacuation insurance (strongly recommended); insurance of any kind; cost of internal air, which includes round-trip private charter flights from Winnipeg to Churchill ($795 for 2019 or $895 for 2020, to be added to your invoice).
+Travel to and from the start and end point of the trip; some alcoholic beverages; some gratuities; passport and visa fees (if any); optional activities; items of a personal nature (phone calls, laundry and internet, etc.); airline baggage fees, airport and departure taxes (if any); optional travel protection and medical evacuation insurance (strongly recommended); insurance of any kind; cost of internal air, which includes round-trip private charter flights from Winnipeg to Churchill ($895 for 2020, to be added to your invoice).

 Payment & Cancellation